typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 ## An Ever-Present Visual Medium

-If you’re looking at a glowing, 16:9 rectangle somewhere (and it isn’t just playing video), nowadays it is very likely a web page—built with the exact same HTML, CSS, and <nobr>JS—</nobr>web technologies—that are behind this page, and every other.
+If you’re looking at a glowing, 16:9 rectangle somewhere (and it isn’t just playing video), nowadays it is very likely a web page—built with the exact same HTML, CSS, and JS–web technologies—that are behind this page, and every other.

 In its openness, connectedness, and ubiquity, the web has come to dominate over other forms of technology.
 Its advantages in compatibility, cost, scale, and inertia are continuing to snowball, and the advance of these web technologies shows no sign of slowing down.
 It is the water that we are swimming in, both as humans and as designers.